Last updated 20 July 2016

 Warrant

-A warrant is similar to a complaint and summons, except that it also authorises the police to arrest the defendant.
+Warrants may either be issued by a court or alternatively by a justice of the peace.
 A court or a justice, on application by a police officer, may issue a warrant instead of a summons if satisfied that there are reasonable grounds for suspecting the person has committed an offence.
-If the offence is not an indictable offence, the application for a warrant must show that alternative methods to require appearance would be ineffective (s 371 Police Powers and Responsibilities Act 2000 (Qld) (PPR Act)).
+If the offence is not an indictable offence, the application for a warrant must show that alternative methods to require appearance would be ineffective (s 371 PPR Act).
 Some relevant considerations would include the seriousness of the offence or a real concern that the defendant may abscond if they are issued with a summons or notice to appear perhaps based on the person’s bail history.

-Once a warrant is issued, the police have the power to arrest the defendant and are required to bring the person before a court as soon as reasonably practicable (s 393 PPR Act), namely on the same or the next court sitting day.
+Once a warrant is issued, police have the power to arrest the defendant and are required to bring the person before a court as soon as reasonably practicable (s 393 PPR Act), namely on the same or the next court sitting day.

 For further information about arrest without a warrant, see the Arrest and Interrogation chapter.